RanRanZhou/bash-heroku-class/bash.md

 	mbp-phil:~ okcoders$ ls Documents/
 	OK-Coders

-I can list the contents of OK-Coders as well by passing the full filepath *Documents/Ok-Coders*.
+I can list the contents of OK-Coders by passing the full filepath *Documents/Ok-Coders*.
 Note the use of the forward slash to separate the folder names.

 	mbp-phil:~ okcoders$ ls Documents/OK-Coders/
 	1-bash-heroku